History of Art and Visual Studies (MA) (2025 Entry)

 Academic Preparation for History of Art

 This module (which is not taken for credit) will help you to develop the academic skills you need for graduate study in History of Art.
-It will facilitate the transition from undergraduate to postgraduate study, as well as helping you to engage with History of Art as a new discipline.
+It will facilitate the transition from undergraduate to postgraduate study, as well as helping you to engage with how History of Art operates as a discipline.

 Optional modules